Musical Bus Stop

 Standard Chartered hung this massive jersey for a Liverpool football club it sponsors outside its Botswana HQ.
 Environmental advertising like this — and the subsequent PR and word-of-mouth advertising it generates — are often overlooked by financial institutions.

-This ad from Brookline Bank targets those with questions about Individual Retirement Accounts, or “IRAs.”
+An ad from Brookline Bank targets those with questions about Individual Retirement Accounts, or “IRAs.”
 Agency: Shark Communications.

 A poster from Bank of The West.
 The bank, a recently acquired subsidiary of BNP Paribas, is running a campaign stressing its Western roots.
 Agency: Heat.